-This blog is the Part 2 continuation of the post from last week regarding software tools that the mining people should take a look at.
-Here are a few more ideas that I would like to share, having found that these are also great to have in your toolbox.
+This blog is the Part 2 continuation of a prior post regarding collaboration software tools that mining teams should consider.
+Here are a few more ideas I’d like to share, having found that these are great to have in your toolbox.

-UberConference: This is an online application for team conference calling that allows screen sharing, online conversations, sends out meeting reminders, and it will call participants at the require time.
-Watch the video on their website to gain a better understanding; it’s entertaining and true to life.
+Google Hangouts: This is an online and mobile application for team conference calling.
+It allows screen sharing, online group video conversations, sends out meeting reminders, and it will call participants at the require time.

 Those are a few of the software tools that I have found useful and so now you’re probably wondering “what else is out there for me?”
 The website The Freelance Stack lists many of different tools that exist.
 Check them out and some of the others may be of value to you. :